 AZS cannot begin the process to contractually incorporate the Sponsor project until a complete package is received.
-Once a complete package (MIT-LL New Project Start Documents, Sponsor Special Checklist, Sponsor Funding Document, Funds JoF Memo (if applicable)) is received, AZS requires ~25 business days to document, review, and obtain the necessary approvals (AZS PM, FM, Contracting, and Legal) to issue a Task Order/modification.
+Once a complete package (MIT-LL New Project Start Documents, Sponsor Special Checklist, Sponsor Funding Document) is received, AZS requires ~37 business days to document, review, and obtain the necessary approvals (AZS PM, FM, Contracting, and Legal) to issue a Task Order/modification.
+This includes two additional days for the AFLCMC/AZS CFO to review classified documents.
 Note: Projects with research involving the use of human subjects may require more time for additional Government reviews and approvals.
 The desired start date must be no earlier than 30 business days from when the sponsor expects to send their Special Checklist and Funding Document.
 No work may begin prior to a project being awarded on contract by AFLCMC/AZS.